petermeissner/kafkaesque/README.md

     ## 1: test500000         0      0

 # Developement Notes

+For R developement Rstudio was used.
+For Java developement Visual Studio Code lend a helping hand with Maven as build tooling.

+For developement two packages are needed:

+  - {kafkaesquejars} serves as place where all Java dependency Jars are put to comply with CRAN best practices on publishing Java wrapper packages
+  - {kafkaesque} contains all the R functions, classes and methods and also all Java code that is specific to this project (and not just a dependency)

 Java sources are in `./java/kafkaesque/` folder.
 Building Java sources can be done via Maven: `mvn install` will compile everything and copy